modir/laminas-book/docs/netbeans.md

 ![Figure B.7.
 Setting a breakpoint](images/netbeans/breakpoint.png)

-> Be careful not to set a breakpoint on an empty line or on a comment line.
+!!! note
-> Such a breakpoint will be ignored by XDebug, and it will be marked by the "broken"
+    Be careful not to set a breakpoint on an empty line or on a comment line.
-> square (see figure B.8 for example):
+    Such a breakpoint will be ignored by XDebug, and it will be marked by the "broken" square (see figure B.8 for example):

 ![Figure B.8.
 Inactive breakpoint](images/netbeans/breakpoint_on_comment.png)